Hack3rOneness/devops-insights-20200912181407744/README.md

 ## Contribute

 You’ve used it, now you want to make it better?
 Awesome!
 Pull requests are welcome!
+[Here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) you can find more information about how to contribute.

 ## Have more questions?

-Check out the wiki pages attached to this repo.
+Check out the [wiki pages] (https://github.com/facebook/fbctf/wiki) attached to this repo.

 ## License